 I maintain all of the control and earn more royalties on sales—I would only receive a fraction of those revenues if I were with a traditional publishing house.
 I make the investment up front to ensure the highest quality production, which includes solid editing and book cover designs that I love.
 I was already doing all the book marketing, but now I no longer have to share the rewards of those efforts.

-Watch for part 3 in this blog series where we will explore how to decide if traditional publishing makes sense for you.
+Check out part 3 in this blog series where we will explore how to decide if traditional publishing makes sense for you.